cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] Method to accept payments including sponsorships and payout expenses
 * [ ] One organizer is a CNCF Member employee, Ambassador, or CNCF Project Maintainer
 * [ ] Minimum of 3 organizers from 3 different organizations
+* [ ] Each organizer needs to live in or just outside of the KCD location
 * [ ] No other Kubernetes Community Days event in the same city
 * [ ] Agree to use Eventbrite for registration
 * [ ] Agree to use Sched for organizing the program page